hgoldfish/qtnetworkng/README.md

 * `Socket` supports UDP and TCP.
 * `SSLSocket` with similar API to `Socket`.
 * `KcpSocket` implements KCP over UDP.
+* `SocketLike` unite these three classes, act as the base of other compoments.
+* `SocketServer` provide a framework for network servers.
+QtNetworkNg use it to implement customizable HTTP proxy and SOCKS5 proxy server.
-* `HttpSession` implements a HTTP 1.0/1.1 client, supports connection via SOCKS5/HTTP proxy.
+* `HttpSession` implements a HTTP 1.1 client, supports connection via SOCKS5/HTTP proxy.
-* `HttpServer` implements a static HTTP 1.0/1.1 server, can be used for reversed http proxy.
+* `HttpServer` implements a static HTTP 1.1 server, can be used for reversed http proxy.
+* `NetworkInterface` equals to `QNetworkInterface`, and `HostAddress` equals to `QHostAddress`.
 * `WebSocketConnection` implements WebSocket client/server.
 * `MsgPackStream` is a new MessagePack implementation similar to `QDataStream`
 * `Cipher`, `MessageDigest`, `PublicKey`, `PrivateKey` wrap complicate LibreSSL C API.
+* Not yet support Qt 6, because this may break the compatibility with earlier version of Qt 5

 Examples
 --------